Unconventional tunnel magnetoresistance scaling with altermagnets

 To validate this mechanism, we investigate the scaling behavior of AMTJ composed of 2D V$_2$Te$_2$O/Cr$_2$Se$_2$O/V$_2$Te$_2$O using \textit{ab initio} quantum transport simulation.
-By increasing the Cr$_2$Se$_2$O layer number from 1 to 5 layers, the TMR ratio decreases from 220\% to 40\%, which is in stark contrasts with the conventional scaling behavior observed in a wider of different MTJs based on different materials ~\cite{Yuasa2004, Yang2024, Wu2022, Butler2001, Chi2025, Emoto2024, Zhou2020}.
+By increasing the Cr$_2$Se$_2$O layer number from 1 to 5 layers, the TMR ratio decreases from 220\% to 40\%, which is in stark contrast to the conventional scaling behavior observed in a wider variety of different MTJs based on different materials ~\cite{Yuasa2004, Yang2024, Wu2022, Butler2001, Chi2025, Emoto2024, Zhou2020}.
 This work uncovers a previously unrecognized transport mechanism in AMs, emphasizing that spin-degenerate transmission channels can fundamentally limit the spin-selective transport efficiency in AMTJ.
+We also show a similar trend appears in the VTO/no-magnetic ZnSe/VTO AMTJ, indicating that such an anomalous scaling effect does not rely on the magnetic properties of the insulating layer.
 These findings reveal a potential limitation in the scaling behavior of AMTJ, highlighting the importance of controlling spin-degenerate channels to optimize TMR in AMTJ-based devices.

-\textit{Anomalous scaling mechanism.} According to the tunneling theory, electron transmission decays exponentially as $\exp(-2 \kappa d)$ where $d$ is the barrier thickness~\cite{Avishai2013}.
+\textit{Anomalous scaling mechanism.} According to tunneling theory, the transmission of electrons decays exponentially as $\exp(-2 \kappa d)$ where $d$ is the barrier thickness~\cite{Avishai2013} .
 Here $\kappa$ is the imaginary part of the wavevector ($k_z = q + i\kappa$), which can be written as

-where $k_{\parallel}$ is the wavevector parallel to the tunneling interface, $E_f$ is the Fermi level~\cite{Butler2001, MacLaren1997}, and potential barrier $V$ is a function of $k_{\parallel}$ and spin $\sigma$.
+where $k_{\parallel}$ is the wavevector parallel to the tunneling interface, $E_f$ is the Fermi level~\cite{Butler2001, MacLaren1997}, and the potential barrier $V$ is a function of $k_{\parallel}$ and spin $\sigma$.
+Here, the density of states of the initial and final states are uniform in $k$-space.
 We denote two different tunneling barriers for spin-degenerate transport mediated by states in Region B and spin-nondegenerate transport mediated by states in Region A as $V_B(k_{\parallel}, \sigma)$ and $V_A(k_{\parallel}, \sigma)$, respectively.
 In AMTJ, the transport channel associated with $V_B(k_{\parallel}, \sigma)$ is always open regardless of the P and AP configurations.
 In contrast, the transport channel through $V_A(k_{\parallel}, \sigma)$ can be more effectively switched ON or OFF, thus playing the key role in determining the scaling of TMR.
 The total conductance under $V_i(k_{\parallel}, \sigma)$ is composed of